3 Crucial Techniques for Emotional Regulation for Autism, Sensory Issues

 In addition, this method makes emotional communication much easier.
 Instead of ambiguously telling your child to calm down, you can say that you want them to transition from a yellow to a green space.
 This is also useful in that you can attach colors to activities.
 School is a green activity; bedtime is a blue activity; going to the grocery store is a yellow activity that you’re striving to make a green activity.
 Preparing your child for the emotional state they need to be in for a certain activity prior to engaging in it can go a long way in preventing the anxiety that comes with preparing for new experiences.

 The Zones of Regulation program has an informative book and website.
 Be aware that the book is written for OTs and other medical professionals looking to implement the program.
 It’s easy to read though, so don’t let that intimidate you.
-Note that there are affiliate links that will lead you to Amazon for your convenience.

 In addition to building empathy skills, discussing the emotions of others can help you discuss emotions with your child without the spotlight being on them.
 It can be tricky to bring up situations in which your child acted in a way that was less than ideal.
 Instead of being a discussion about emotional identification, this can turn into an argument in which your child feels like they disappointed you.
 Using the experiences of others as anecdotes, you can teach children about appropriate methods for expressing their emotions without highlighting their own flaws.
 Try to get in the habit of talking through the emotional side of social interactions after they happen.
 The more your child practices emotional regulation, the better they will become at it.